The Following came out of a group titled

 When I joined ACOA my life got better.

-Then I moved to Illinois and started ACOA here.
+Then I moved to Illinois and Joined ACOA here.

 I felt alone and afraid.
 I was Paralyzed with fear and would not do anything.